Defining Operational Conditions for Safety-Critical AI-Based Systems from Data: Validation

 \subsection{Monte-Carlo Method}

 Monte Carlo methods (MCM)~\cite{Metropolis1949} have proven useful for numerical problem solving.
-Instead of analytically solving a problem, repeated stochastic processes can approximate a wide variety of problems, from approximating \(\pi\) to simulating elementary particles or developing new materials~\cite{Kroese2014}.
 Here, MCM can be used to simulate high-dimensional ODDs by randomly distributing anchor points and generating validation samples in equal proportions, thereby enabling the determination of ODD affiliation and affinity values.
-To validate the method presented in this work, first, a random ODD structure \((X, \mathcal{R})\) is generated.
-Here, \(X\) is a multi-dimensional hyperrectangle, and \(\mathcal{R}\) a set of polynomial inequalities.
+To validate the method presented in this work, first, a random ODD structure is generated.
 A simple 2D case is depicted in \cref{fig:2D-MCM-ODD}, where the blue dots are the anchor points, the red dots are the validation samples, the black rectangle is the polytope \(X\), and the black line is the relationship \(R_1\), a single linear inequality.